-The candidate for tenure must demonstrate significant professional achievement and promise of long-term usefulness to the University in light of the University's mission, goals, programs, and anticipated future needs.
+The candidate for tenure must demonstrate significant professional achievement and promise of long-term usefulness to the University considering the University's mission, goals, programs, and anticipated future needs.

-Faculty seeking tenure must demonstrate excellence in at least one area and competence in all other areas, as well as peer recognition and support.
+Faculty seeking tenure must demonstrate excellence in education or scholarship, and competence in all mission areas (education, scholarship, and service), as well as peer recognition and support.